scratch-for-discord/Discord_Community_Bot/README.md

 # Scratch for Discord︱Discord Community Bot

-The Official Github Repository of the Discord Community Bot of Scratch for Discord, the Online No-code Scratch-like IDE for Discord Bots
+This is the official github repository of the discord community "Bot of Scratch for Discord" (the online no-code scratch-like IDE for discord bots).